Access the Series: Enrolling now in The Estate Registry. →

 1. Melt the 4 tablespoons of unsalted butter in a heavy-bottomed saucepan over medium heat until it foams and bubbles.

 2. Immediately whisk in the ¼ cup of all-purpose flour.
 Cook the flour and butter mixture, whisking continuously against the bottom of the pot, for 1 to 2 minutes.
-(This critical thermal step cooks out the raw flour taste and establishes a smooth, pale paste known as a roux, which acts as the thickening matrix for the sauce).
+(This critical cooking step cooks out the raw flour taste and establishes a smooth, pale paste known as a roux, which acts as the thickening base for the sauce).

 1. Ensure the whole milk is at room temperature to prevent shocking the hot roux and causing lumps.